To restore California salmon for their economic, recreational, commercial, environmental, cultural, and health values.

-We do this by working closely and regularly with state and federal elected and unelected policy makers at water agencies to enhance salmon Hydrology (flows of fresh, cold water), Habitat and Hatcheries.
-We employ myriad of strategies including:
+We achieve this by working closely and regularly with elected officials at both the state and federal levels, as well as unelected policymakers at water agencies, to enhance salmon Hydrology (flows of fresh, cold water), Habitat, and Hatcheries.
+In order to achieve these goals, we employ a variety of strategies, including:

 Hydrology